 software program is a good software program and as the production-proven software it is, LightWave

 remains a more-than-capable tool not only in its past iterations, but in its current

-LightWave 2020 was released on April 23, 2020 and is currently allowing all existing users to upgrade
+LightWave 2020 was released on April 23, 2020 and allowed all existing users to upgrade

 for a limited time at a discounted rate.
 The new